 Finally, Make Sure You Research the Company and Provide a 30, 60, 90

 If a hiring manager can tell you didn’t do much research on the company, you will immediately be disqualified for the job.
 This immediately shows us how important this job is to you.
 This is afterall our first impression of you.
 So, show that you care otherwise, why would we think you’d be an employee that cares about their job and works hard?

 Finally, you’re going to want to pitch a 30, 60, 90 day plan of what you will do if hired.
-A lot of new college graduates fail to do this and this really hurts your chances of getting hired.
+A lot of new marketing professionals fail to do this and this really hurts your chances of getting hired.
 Remember, we want someone that isn’t just going to talk about themselves, but rather, we want someone that has a plan on how they can make an immediate impact on the company they are applying for.
 I suggest signing up for their email newsletter, follow them on social media, and check out their website.
 You want to look for areas that you think they can improve on and then pitch that during your interview.
 Are their email subject lines not enticing enough to open?
 Could their lead generation tools on their website be further optimized?
 If you need any help with this, JobPrepped’s program provides over 100 marketing strategies that you can pitch during your interview to make you sound like an absolute rockstar to ensure you get hired faster.

 In conclusion, you need to be smart with your job approach especially right now.
 Simply sitting back and taking certification course after certification course is not going to help you get hired any faster as you’re likely already realizing.
 You need to address the real issue of why you aren’t getting hired; it’s likely your lack of work experience.
 So, be proactive, don’t start settling for jobs you don’t really want, and get the work experience you need now via the methods I showed you above.
 Work experience is by far the #1 thing hiring managers look at in determining who to hire so if you use my advice in this article, you can finally start getting yourself more interviews and get hired faster.